Jero2760/nbconvert/README.md

 ## Installation

-Simply install [WP Pusher](https://wppusher.com/) by downloading and installing the package from a zip file then add my wordpress plugin from my git repo!
-You do this by adding the uri into the git plugin installer (ghandic/nbconvert)
+1. Install [WP Pusher](https://wppusher.com/) by downloading and installing the package from a zip file
+2. From the WP Pusher settings, add the nbconvert plugin by typing this uri into the git plugin installer: ghandic/nbconvert
+3. Activate the nbconvert plugin for the network

 ## How it works